The history of toilet and how it became one of the most significant inventions of the last 1000 years

 ANCIENT WORLD

-Primitive Sanitation Early primitives were, of course, the first sanitarians.
+Early primitives were, of course, the first sanitarians.
 They knew the rules – and learned them the hard way.

 They knew that they must keep their sewage away from their cooking.
 They knew that they had to keep their kitchen upstream and their toilet downstream.
 If they reversed this layout there would be trouble - terrible consequences.
 Death would follow.
 It is this fundamental principle that we work with today.
-The toilet is part of the important process of separating excreta from drinking water.
+The toilet is a part of the important process of separating excreta from drinking water.

-c.1700 BC - Minoan Palace Plumbing The Palace of Knossos on Crete features a toilet flushed with water poured from a jug, along with a complex system of terracotta pipes for drainage — astonishing for the era.
+The Palace of Knossos on Crete features a toilet flushed with water poured from a jug, along with a complex system of terracotta pipes for drainage - astonishing for the era.

-c.100 BC - Roman Latrines The Romans were excellent sanitarians.
+The Romans were excellent sanitarians.
 They regarded ablutions as extremely important and built elaborate latrines in their towns and forts.
 Evidence remains of bath houses and toilet blocks.
 Here communal latrines had been built.
 Users sat on marble slabs.
 Each slab, with its hole, was supported above gushing water to take away excreta.
 Fresh water channels in front of the slabs allowed users to wash themselves using a natural sponge tied to the end of a twig or stick.

 The Romans left Britain in 410 AD and their civilisation and legacy of sanitary science went with them.
 Their heritage disappeared and we plunged into the Dark Ages.
 A thousand years unwashed.